Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Preliminaries

-In the following, we assume the predictor is paired with an \textit{explainer} $e$ which produces a local explanation $\vz = e(f(\vx))$ of individual prediction $f(\vx)$.
-Specifically, we focus on \textit{feature importance} explanations, perhaps the most well-known and widespread class of explanations \citep{sundararajan2017axiomatic,guidotti2018survey,ribeiro2016should,lundberg2017unified,ignatiev2019abduction,montavon2017explaining,mothilal2020explaining,selvaraju2020visual}.
-These associate a \textit{relevance score} $z_i \in \bbR$ to each input feature $x_i$ that quantifies its relative contribution for the prediction.
-For example, in loan approval, $\vz$ might indicate that an application $\vx$ was rejected (\ie $f(\vx) = 0$) because a specific feature $x_{\tt income}$, which is too low, ``votes'' against approval by assigning it a negative value (\ie $z_{\tt income} < 0$).
+We assume the predictor is paired with an \textit{explainer} $e$ which produces a local explanation $\vz = e(f,\vx)$ for an individual prediction $f(\vx)$.
+We focus on \textit{feature importance} explanations, which are perhaps the most well-known and widespread class of explanations~\cite{ribeiro2016should,lundberg2017unified}.
+These associate a \textit{relevance score} $z_i \in \bbR$ to each example feature $x_i$ that quantifies its relative contribution to the prediction.
+For example, in loan approval, $\vz$ might indicate that an application $\vx$ was rejected (\ie $f(\vx) = 0$) because the feature $x_{\tt income}$ is too low by having its corresponding explanation score $z_{\tt income}$ ``vote'' against approval.
 We refer to the pair $\left(f(\vx), \vz\right)$ as the model \textit{output}, since each prediction $f(\vx)$ is returned to the user along with its corresponding explanation $\vz$.

-\textbf{Learning to reject}.
-To promote trust, a \textit{\textbf{Learning to Reject}} (LtR) model combines a predictor $f$ with a \textit{rejector} $r$.
-The role of the rejector is to offload difficult predictions to a human expert~\citep{franc2023optimal,chow1970optimum,hendrickx2024machine}.
-Formally, it does so by extending the target space $\calY$ to include an additional symbol $\circledR$ indicating the model abstains from making a prediction~\citep{destefano2000to, cortes2016boosting}.
-Two classes of rejection strategies have been studied in the literature. \textit{\textbf{Ambiguity rejection}} occurs when the predictor $f$ is too uncertain about a particular input $\vx$, \eg due to class overlap or poor choice of the predictor’s hypothesis space~\citep{cortes2016boosting,perini2023unsupervised}. \textit{\textbf{Novelty rejection}} checks if $\vx$ falls in a region where there is little or no training data~\citep{sun2022out, van2021reject}.
-Although such rejection strategies improve the model's reliability~\citep{stradiotti2024combining, geifman2017selective}, they focus solely on predictor's performance~\citep{hendrickx2024machine} and ignore cases where the explanations themselves are unsatisfactory to the user.
+\paragraph{Learning to reject} To promote trust, a \textit{\textbf{Learning to Reject}} (LtR) model combines a predictor $f$ with a \textit{rejector} $r$.
+The role of the rejector is to offload difficult predictions to a human expert~\cite{hendrickx2024machine}.
+Formally, it does so by extending the target space $\calY$ to include an additional symbol $\circledR$ indicating the model abstains from making a prediction~\cite{destefano2000to}.
+Two classes of rejection strategies have been studied in the literature. \textit{\textbf{Ambiguity rejection}} occurs when the predictor $f$ is too uncertain about a particular example $\vx$, \eg due to class overlap or poor choice of the predictor’s hypothesis space~\cite{pugnana2023auc}. \textit{\textbf{Novelty rejection}} checks if $\vx$ falls in a region where there is little or no training data~\cite{van2021reject}.
+Although existing rejection strategies improve the model's reliability~\cite{geifman2017selective}, they focus solely on predictor's performance~\cite{hendrickx2024machine} and completely neglect explanation quality.